AequilibraE/aequilibrae/docs/source/usageexamples.rst

 Traffic assignment
 ~~~~~~~~~~~~~~~~~~

-A simple example of assignment
+A comprehensive example of assignment

 ::